Meesho/excel-pojo-mapper/README.md

 - excelObjectMapper : Instance of ExcelObjectMapper
 - key : Name or key mapped with rows of data
 - data : List of java objects corresponding to rows in excel

+## Write to us:

+In case of any suggestion/feedback/issues, send email to ashish.k@meesho.com.